guidomb/ios-scripts/README.md

 # iOS Scripts

 A set of scripts to manage iOS projects.
+This scripts are inspired by [this](http://githubengineering.com/scripts-to-rule-them-all/) GitHub engineering blog post and [this](https://github.com/jspahrsummers/objc-build-scripts) repository from [jspahrsummers](https://github.com/jspahrsummers).

 ## Installation